yosrahelal/paladin/doc-site/docs/concepts/tokens.md

 The token itself needs to have a wide reach, to be a provably unique record of ownership across the whole ledger/blockchain.
 This is what makes a token so powerful.

+In a privacy preserving use case, it is necessary to avoid the history of ownership of a token being directly or indirectly available to those with access to the chain.
+However, it must still be true that when I receive a token that I can trust the legitimacy of the toke within the scope of the ledger.

-However, this cannot mean that all history of all tokens is available to anyone with access to the chain.
-Or that in order to trust receipt of a token that I need to see all previous history.
-As such the existing open models of ERC-20 and ERC-721 derived standards to not fit a privacy preserving use cases.
+As such the existing open models of ERC-20 and ERC-721 derived standards to not fit a privacy preserving use cases, as these tokens require access to the token account state to validate the token, and this account state is a product of all previous transactions that occurred for that token.
+So I need complete historical visibility to trust the authenticity of any token I receive.

 Alternative approaches described below using issuer-private data, or zero-knowledge proofs, are required to protect the confidentiality and anonymity of the parties transacting.
+These approaches are of course not new to EVM, but they do not currently have the same standardization, programmability or interoperability of ERC-20 / ERC-721, and that is something the Paladin project aims to address.

 ### Token and token holder data